mitre/fieldmanual/sphinx-docs/Relationships.md

 This ability will view the printer queue using the command `lpq -a`.
 The result of `lpq -a` will be parsed into two facts: `host.print.file` (the `source`) and `host.print.size` (the `target`).
 These two facts are dependent on each other, and it will be helpful to understand their connection in order to use them.
 Therefore, we use the `edge` variable to explain the relationship between the `source` and the `target`.
 In this case, the `edge` is `has_size`, because `host.print.size` is the file size of `host.print.file`.
 All together, the `source`, `edge`, and `target` comprise a "relationship".
 To learn more about how the parser file creates a relationship, refer to [Parsers](Parsers.md).

 ### Multiple Instances of a Fact
-Storing the relationship between the `source` and the `target` in the `edge` allows CALDERA to save several instances of each fact while maintaining the connection between facts.
+Storing the relationship between the `source` and the `target` in the `edge` allows Caldera to save several instances of each fact while maintaining the connection between facts.
 For example, if the printer discovery ability (shown above) is run, and several files are discovered in the printer queue, the following facts may be created.

 | host.print.file | host.print.size (bytes) |
 | --------------- | ----------------------- |